Ethics and Applied Philosophy Graduate Conference

 Panel B (4:50pm - 6:20pm ET) — Theorizing Action

-Speaker: Corey McKibbin, Decolonizing Time
+Speaker: Corey McKibbin (Carleton University): Decolonizing Time

 Moderator: Pennda Arami